Friday, October 26, 2018

 Collage As Oracle

 Since the beginning of my Color of Woman teacher training, I've enjoyed the fun and inspiring journaling guidance from our Journaling Maven, Jena Joy!
-She often provides journaling prompts to help us unpack information, and discover more of "what we don't know that we know.
+She often provides journaling prompts to help us unpack information, and discover more of "what we didn't know that we know."
 She has a FREE offer on one of her little workshops - register by Monday!

 This fall we embarked on a 13 moon painting process called CODEX, and began with